trothr/znetboot/Design.md

 ## FILELIST

-ZNETBOOT uses stock CMS methods as much as possible.
+CMS components are listed in ZNETBOOT FILELIST.
-The package is defined by ZNETBOOT FILELIST which is a flat file with filename, filetype, and filemode of the components.
+As a project, ZNETBOOT uses stock CMS methods whenever possible so ZNETBOOT FILELIST is a plain text file containing the standard filename, filetype, and filemode of each component file.
 ZNETBOOT FILELIST can be used directly by the `filelist` utility in CMS.

 ## VMARC

 ZNETBOOT is packaged for CMS in two forms: a VMARC file and a TAR file.
 VMARC is a common utility in the z/VM world.
-ZNETBOOT VMARC can be uploaded to any VM/CMS system and "exploded", writing its contents.
+ZNETBOOT VMARC can be uploaded to any VM/CMS system and "exploded" by the VMARC utility.

 To create the VMARC package, ZNETBOOT FILELIST is fed to `vmarc` in such a way that all files listed go directly into the archive.